Nigeria peaceful in spite of pockets of insecurity — Gov Bagudu

 “We commend the doggedness, resilience and commitment of the Emir of Argungu, Alhaji Samaila Mera, as well as all the stakeholders in ensuring the success of the event.

-” My administration would continue to contribute meaningfully to the world tourism festival,” he assured.
+” My administration would continue to contribute meaningfully to world tourism festival,” he assured.

-He also congratulated the Minister of Information and Culture, Alhaji Lai Mohammed, on his turban as the ‘Kakakin Kabi’ by the emir of Argungu.
+He also congratulated the Minister of Information and Culture , Alhaji Lai Mohammed, on his turbaning as the ‘Kakakin Kabi’ by the emir of Argungu.

 He also commended the West African Cotton Company rice mill (WACOT) which, he said, had continued to add value to the lives of the people of the state.

-Bagudu recalled that recently the company announced a whopping additional investment of over N30 billion in collaboration with the First Bank of Nigeria.
+Bagudu recalled that recently the company announced a whopping additional investments of over N30 billion in collaboration with the First Bank of Nigeria.